neondatabase/neon/docs/glossary.md

 from current LSN to perform checkpoint of in-memory layers.
 Default is `DEFAULT_CHECKPOINT_DISTANCE`.

+### Compaction

+A background operation on layer files.
+Compaction takes a number of L0 layer files, each of which covers the whole key space and a range of LSN, and reshuffles the data in them into L1 files so that each file covers the whole LSN range, but only part of the key space.

+Compaction should also opportunistically leave obsolete page versions from the L1 files, and materialize other page versions for faster access.
+That hasn't been implemented as of this writing, though.

 ### Compute node

 Stateless Postgres node that stores data in pageserver.